 - Coat salmon with 1/4 cup sauce.

 - Take both ends of the leaf and fold toward center.

 - Tuck the open edges underneath.
 Note: The leaf can tear along the grain, so position the salmon lengthwise across the grain to minimize this problem.

 - Use string and tie the parcel like a gift, crossing at the centre to secure in both directions.
 An extra pair of hands comes in handy.

 - Brush oil on top and bottom of parcels.

-- Place parcels on baking sheet and roast in oven at 350F for 30-40 minutes, depending on thickness and how well you like the fish cooked.
+- Place parcels on baking sheet and roast in oven at 350F for 30 minutes.

 - Let guests open their own packet at the table.